IvayloDevAcct/Reddit_sentiment/README.md

 The script is designed to run every 24 hours and analyses up to 1000 most recent posts (that's Reddit API limit).
 So far from the debugging I can tell that this is about day and a half worth of relevent crypto posts.
 It keeps track of which posts we already have in record, so if it scans one of them again, it updates the existing entry for any new comments / score change instead of creating double entries.

+The Dashboard allows filter by date or asset.